mbrochh/py-erudite/README.md

 * Once the status is `Completed`, you can click into that object and read the summary.

+# The `artefacts` folder

-Note: After this, there should be a folder `artefacts` which contains the following files:
+Note: After you have used the tool for summarizing at least one video, there should be a folder `artefacts` which contains the following files:

 * `django_media`
     * This folder contains files that the system has downloaded or generated